ooddle

 Building a Daily Practice

 Layer two or three of these techniques into your day until they happen automatically.
 Morning breath work.
 A worry window after lunch.
 A walk before checking accounts.
 Over weeks, your baseline shifts even if your finances do not.
+The same news that wrecked you in week one becomes manageable in week six, because your body has trained itself to read the news without launching into emergency mode.

 You cannot make sound financial decisions from a panicked nervous system.
 Calming the body comes first.